Kernel-del/SetOfSorts/docs/README.md

 ![Static Badge](https://img.shields.io/badge/17+-blue?logo=c%2B%2B)
 # INFO

-This project was created to avoid endlessly searching for different sorting algorithms and their comparisons online — instead, it lets you experiment hands-on, understand their limitations, and see how they behave under various conditions.
-Over time, I will add more features, but for now, here’s what’s implemented:
+This project is created to demonstrate the speed of various sorting algorithms, understand their limitations, and how they work under different circumstances.
+Over time, I will be adding new features, but let's move on to what has already been done:
-* The `Example` app, which lets you manipulate arrays
+* Application `Example`, where you can test sorting algorithms
 * Implemented sortings:
   * Bubble Sort
   * Counting Sort